 Milwaukee Faith Based Therapy

 Faith-Based Counseling is an approach to therapy in which the insights of theology and spirituality are integrated with the principles of modern behavioral science to help individuals, couples, families, groups and institutions achieve wholeness and health.
 Faith-based counseling is a holistic approach as beliefs are fundamental to effecting change.
-Faith-based counseling provides hope, provides forgiveness (mercy & grace), and integrates religious beliefs into life’s circumstances.
-Annette E Madison MSW LCSW has a Master of Divinity from Andover Newton Theological School, is an ordained and endorsed Pastoral Counselor.
+Faith-based counseling provides hope, provides forgiveness (mercy & grace), and integrates religious beliefs into life's circumstances.
+Annette E Madison MSW LCSW earned a Doctor of Ministry from Louisville Presbyterian Seminary and a Master of Divinity from Andover Newton Theological School.
+She was ordained as a minister and endorsed as a Pastoral Counselor by the American Baptist Churches, USA.
 Annette E Madison MSW LCSW understands the importance of faith and spiritual resources in arriving at solutions and is committed to working with each client to make the best use of their faith tradition in getting their lives back on track.